bcgov/aps-infra-platform/documentation/how-to/prom-query.md

 ## Overview

-Using a service account generated within your namespace, you can send Prometheus queries to retrieve Kong metrics.
+Using a service account generated within your Gateway, you can send Prometheus queries to retrieve Kong metrics.
 Some examples will be provided, but any [PromQL (Prometheus Query Language)](https://prometheus.io/docs/prometheus/latest/querying/basics/) query can be sent.

 ## Prerequisites

-- Namespace in the API Gateway
+- Gateway in the API Gateway
-- Service Account associated with the namespace
+- Service Account associated with the Gateway with `Gateway.View` permission or greater
-  - Service Account should have at least `Namespace.View` permissions
 - Ideally an active service experiencing some traffic

 ## TL;DR